Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 /* ... omitted ~40 lines of irrelevant code ... */
 ```

-Inside it, you will find a variable named `scriptUrl` that references one of the player's JavaScript assets.
-This is not the file we're looking for, but the URL does include the version number, which is `4248d311` in this case.
+Within it, you will find a variable named `scriptUrl` that references one of the player's JavaScript assets.
+While this URL is not particularly useful on its own, it does include the player version inside, which is `4248d311` in this case.
 Having obtained that, you can download the player source code by substituting the version into the template below:

 ```
 https://www.youtube.com/s/player/{version}/player_ias.vflset/en_US/base.js
 ```

 Even though the source file is a massive blob of minified, unreadable JavaScript code, locating the deciphering instructions is fairly simple.
-All you need to do is search for `a=a.split("");` — the entry step to the deciphering process.
+All you need to do is search for `a=a.split("");`, which should bring you to the entry step of the deciphering process.
 In my case, this lead me to the following block:

 ```js
 // Prettified for readability